-The purpose of this study is to look at whether adding pembrolizumab (keytruda) to the combination of gemcitabine and cisplatin will improve shrinkage of the tumor before having a cystectomy, for people with muscle-invasive bladder cancer (MIBC).
+The purpose of this study is to evaluate whether adding pembrolizumab (Keytruda) to the combination of gemcitabine and cisplatin will improve shrinkage of the tumor before having a cystectomy, for people with muscle-invasive bladder cancer (MIBC).

 Primary Objective To estimate the proportion of patients with pathological downstaging to

 Secondary Objectives To estimate the proportion of patients with pT0 after neoadjuvant

 therapy with pembrolizumab when administered in combination with gemcitabine and cisplatin in

 Hypothesis: The rate of pathologic downstaging to pT0 will improve compared to historical

 To estimate event free survival (EFS) Hypothesis: EFS will be improved compared to historical

 To estimate overall survival (OS) Hypothesis: OS will be improved compared to historical

 To estimate the proportion of patients who are alive at 3 years (OS at 3 years) Hypothesis: